Republic Square, Almaty: History

 In 2007, the square began construction of underground shopping and entertainment center, which demolished granite platform.
 Because of the construction zone, 60% of the area was closed by a fence, a large number of the Tien Shan fir trees were cut down, the movement of vehicles became limited.
 Before 2012, a symbol of independence for all Kazakhs - the Republic Square was disfigured by pits and wells.
 Residents negatively reacted to the construction, as the celebration of Nauryz was impossible for it to be held.

 In 2012, the construction of the underground shopping center was finally over, however the celebration of Nauryz was still restricted until 2014 which the celebration was finally allowed.

-During the Bloody January unrest in 2022, the mayor's offices that were located on the Republic Square were raided by protesters with the building being set on fire.
-It has been announced that instead of rebuilding the office, it will be demolished and an amusement park will be built instead.
+During the Bloody January unrest in 2022, the mayor's offices that were located at Republic Square, along with the former Presidential Residence, were raided by protesters, with the buildings being set on fire and largely damaged.
+It has been announced that instead of repairing the mayor’s office and President’s Residence, they will be demolished and replaced by an amusement park and public park, respectively.

+In December 2022, the Tagzym Memorial was dedicated to the victims of the violence, both the 227 civilians and the eighteen members of the security forces who were killed, and the hundreds more who were wounded.
+The Memorial is located on the eastern side of the complex, just south of Satpaev Street, near the giant Oak of Independence.
+It consists of a series of rectangular monoliths in black, gray and white stone with information about the incident and its victims in gilded lettering.
+It was unveiled by President Kassym-Jomart Tokayev.